-Living: Outstanding Residential Care - a home from home
+Living: A home from home

 Accommodation for senior students is in our Sixth Form Hostel, where most students have a room of their own and some benefit from a private en-suite bathroom.
 The accommodation is divided into flats or units, each with a communal kitchen and living area, similar to a hall of residence at university.